kitcharoenp/my_invest/_posts/2020-05-20-under_pressure.md

 * Japan is on course for its worst postwar economic slump [3][3]
 * Asian equities are expected to trade within a limited range in the near term, [4][4]
 * The UK just sold its first ever negative-yielding government bond [5][5]
+* the U.S. Senate passed legislation that could restrict Chinese companies from listing on American exchanges

 The moves came as China’s 1-year loan prime rate (LPR) was left unchanged at 3.85%.
 That was largely in line with expectations from a Reuters survey of traders and analysts, where a majority forecasted no changes in either rate at the monthly fixing on Wednesday.
 [1][1]